 While early and child marriage affects both girls and boys, the impact on girls is much greater.
 Girls growing up in poverty or facing crisis, conflict or disaster are particularly at risk.

 Child marriage violates girls’ human rights and robs them of their childhood.
 Girls who are married before they turn 18 are more likely to experience domestic violence and less likely to stay in school.
 They are often forced to have children before their bodies are ready.

 In communities where child marriage happens, we’re working with girls to make sure they know their rights.
 We’re educating families on the risks of child marriage, as well as supporting communities to make sure girls are valued and their voices are heard.

-Stand with girls to end child marriage
+Donate now to end child marriage

 Nearly married at 12: meet the girl who stopped her own wedding